nabeix/gitlump/README.md

 ### Other Git commands

-All git commands are available after `gitlump exec`.
+Almost all git commands are available after `gitlump exec`.

 The followings are examples: